This post is Part I in a series based on a presentation I recently did. The rest of the posts can be found here.

 The photo of me on the left is how I thought my life was always going to be.
 A busy, full-time career working as a primary school teacher.
 That is, until it wasn’t.
 Three months after this picture was taken, everything changed.

-When I first found out that I had it, I didn’t even know what chronic kidney disease was, let alone the extent to which my life would change because of it.
+When I first became unwell, I didn’t even know what chronic kidney disease was, let alone the extent to which my life would change because of it.

 At the time I didn’t realise it, but looking back now, as a considerably more assertive and confident patient, I can clearly see how this early experience quite soon after diagnosis contributed to a great deal of health anxiety.

-Although I initially tried to ignore what was happening to me and continued studying and working full-time at the same time as undergoing treatment (which for me was a combination of Rituximab and high dose Prednisone), this was a hugely anxious period in my life.
+Initially, I tried to ignore everything and continue studying and working full-time at the same time as undergoing treatment.
+However, this was a hugely anxious period in my life.
 I felt a strong sense of “Is this really happening to me?”.
 It was as if I was in limbo between the self I’d known for 24 years, who was able to graduate from university and work full-time in quite a demanding career, and a new, completely unfamiliar self who’d suddenly been told she had a life-changing illness and spent a lot of time in hospital feeling absolutely terrible!

 Although I knew I was still “me”, I struggled to get my head around who this new “me” was.
 This is easily one of the hardest things I have ever had to do.